 What impact does the sports premium funding have at Redbrook Hayes?

-The impact on pupils of the additional PE and Sport funding is measured at the end of each academic year, the impact reviewed for the 2016-2017 funding showed that as a result of the funding:
+The impact on pupils of the additional PE and Sport funding is measured at the end of each academic year, the impact reviewed for the 2018 - 19 (Covid-19 making data unavailable for 2019-20) funding showed that as a result of the funding:

 Strengths of the current provision: